-Type of Activity Nearly every gym in the country contains rowing machines although the quality of these machines varies.
+Nearly every gym in the country contains rowing machines although the quality of these machines varies.

 Instruction is available to provide participants with a first experience although, outside of British Rowing trained staff, this instruction is generally of poor quality.

 Many individuals will use the rowing machines in a gym as part of a larger workout routine.

-Potential for Growth There are a number of participants identified in the Active People Survey, participating regularly for less than 30 minutes a week.
+There are a number of participants identified in the Active People Survey, participating regularly for less than 30 minutes a week.
 We would assume that these people are in gyms and there may be opportunities to provide an offer which converts these participants to once a week for 30 minutes participants.

 The greatest challenge remains gym instructors who have a lack of confidence and competence with teaching effective rowing or delivering group rowing classes.
 The system weakness is getting "Providers" to realise the financial and sport development opportunities of developing indoor rowing activity.

+We have worked to develop relationships with a number of gym chains both at a national and local level.
+The main chains that we have established links with are:

+- Serco

+- GLL

+- DC Leisure

+- SLM

-Our Reach & Influence We have worked to develop relationships with a number of gym chains both at a national and local level.
-The main chains that we have established links with are: Serco GLL DC Leisure SLM We have limited contact with the individuals taking part in indoor rowing in gyms; we have been able to influence the delivery of the activity through our Education & Training infrastructure.
+We have limited contact with the individuals taking part in indoor rowing in gyms; we have been able to influence the delivery of the activity through our Education & Training infrastructure.

 Currently our reach in this sector is still relatively small but building in local areas where training has been delivered.
 Our new iPhone App, RowActiv is designed to increase reach in this area.